Society for Mathematical Biology: History

-Leadership of The Society for Mathematical Biology
+Leadership

 The Society for Mathematical Biology is governed by its Officers and Board of Directors, elected by the membership.
-Current SMB President is Heiko Enderling (Moffitt Cancer Center), and Past-President serving as Vice President is Alexander R.A.
-Anderson (Moffitt Cancer Center).
-SMB secretary is Gibin Powathil (Swansea University), and treasurer is Jana Gevertz (The College of New Jersey).
+Current SMB President is Reinhard Laubenbacher (University of Florida), and Past-President serving as vice president is Jane Heffernan (York University).
+SMB secretary is Brandilyn Stigler (Southern Methodist University), and treasurer is Claus Kadelka (Iowa State University).

-The current Board of Directors is composed of Peter Kim (University of Sydney), Doron Levy (University of Maryland), Elissa Schwartz (Washington State University), Ruth Baker (University of Oxford), Zhilan Feng (Purdue University), and Amber Smith (University of Tennessee Health Science Center).
+The current Board of Directors is composed of Jessica Conway (Penn State University), Padmini Rangamani (University of California San Diego), Amina Eladdadi (The College of St Rose), Jennifer Flegg (University of Melbourne), Robyn Araujo (University of Melbourne), and Richard Bertram (Florida State University).

 Research and educational activities

 In addition to its research and news publications, the society supports education in: mathematical biology, mathematical biophysics, complex systems biology and theoretical biology through sponsorship of several topic-focused graduate and postdoctoral courses.
 To encourage and stimulate young researchers in this relatively new and rapidly developing field of mathematical biology, the society awards several prizes, as well as lists regularly new open international opportunities for researchers and students in this field.

-The society publishes the Bulletin of Mathematical Biology, as well as the SMB annual newsletter.
+Bulletin of Mathematical Biology

+The society publishes the Bulletin of Mathematical Biology.
+The Bulletin was founded by Dr. Nicolas Rashevsky, who is generally recognized as the founder of the first organized group in mathematical biology in the world.
+The journal was originally published as the Bulletin of Mathematical Biophysics, and quickly became the classical journal in general mathematical biology and served as the principal natural publication outlet for the majority of mathematical biologists.
+Many classical papers have appeared in the Bulletin, and several of these are familiar to biologists.
+It has become an important avenue for the exchange and transmission of new ideas and approaches to biological problems and incorporates both the quantitative and qualitative aspects of mathematical models and characterizations of biological processes and systems.

+Dr. Rashevsky remained the editor of the Bulletin until his death on January 16, 1972.